NataniSi/Sumec-MiniSumo-SW/README.md

 ## Description
 This GitHub repository contains software files, functions and main software realeses for SUMEC MiniSumo robot.
+> [!NOTE]
+> This was written by the head of electrical stuff, it's a bit wrong.

 ## Contents
 - **main_sw**: Includes main software that is at the moment used by SUMEC.
 - **functions**: Contains software for functions, for example sensors, motors etc
+> [!WARNING]
+> This is wrong, but the stuff is still being moved and/or remade from an older repo.

 ## Contributors
 **SOFTWARE Repository Supervisor**:
-- **Natani Šimáčková** - Repository supervisor, head functions developer
+- **Natani Šimáčková** - Repository supervisor, head of custom io libs
+-
 **Project Contributors**:
 - **Antonín Havlík** - Head Software Developer
 - **Šimon Šťastný** - Head Mechanical Designer and Developer